awbla/awbla-student-workflow/content/2-photography.md

-## Make sure you:
+#### Make sure you:
 1. Use the lint roller or canned air to clean any dust off the background felt, this may need to be done more than once a session.
-          2. *wear gloves* when using the white background.
+1. *Wear gloves* when using the white background.
-          3. Use kneeded eraser to hold artifact for the photo if needed.
+1. Use kneeded eraser to hold artifact for the photo if needed.
-          4. Turn off **LV** mode often.
+1. Turn off **LV** mode often.
 It drains the battery and slows the photo taking process.

 - Each drawer will have a printed list of all artifacts to keep track of your progress.
 - Always photograph the side of the artifact with the catalog number FIRST.
 - If it is not visible, use small “whiteboard” to write cat # in on first image, remove and photograph artifact.
 - Photograph both sides of artifact and ENSURE that the orientation is the SAME for front and back, just flip it over, DO NOT rotate
     - If another view is needed to understand the artifact, please photograph.
 Refer to naming convensions below.
 - If you do not know how the artifact should be placed, see OBJECT on printed Drawer list or ask Allison or Leah.

 - Keep **CM Scale** as straight as possible, use gridlines on camera (LV) to help.
 - The **color bar** and the **CM scale** need to be in each photograph, the gray portion of the **color bar** can be cut out to achieve a closer image
 - Use best judgments when choosing background color

-### Small artifacts
+#### Small artifacts
 - To set-up turn on **LV**
 - Keep both scale and color bar horizontal and lower the camera to the appropriate level and adjust as needed.
 - Align artifact in center of **CM scale** and ensure it is straight, use gridlines to help.